stumac/shell/02_assignments/assignment.md

 # fourth clue
 cat movies/space_wars/fifth_movie.txt
-cat movies/space_wars/fifth_movie.txt | cut -d " " -f 5 # and
+cat movies/space_wars/fifth_movie.txt | cut -d " " -f 5 # see "and" as the fifth word.
+I'm including "Space Wars" as part of the title here.
+Because it is.

 # fifth clue
 # check and see what these files look like
-cat albums/red/song_1.txt # see that the Duration is in x:yy format grep -rl "4:00" ./albums/red
+cat albums/red/song_1.txt # see that the Duration is in `x:yy` format grep -rl "4:00" ./albums/red
-cat ./albums/red/song_5.txt # see that "Title:" exists. so manually count out second word in title to see "Lucky"
+cat ./albums/red/song_5.txt # see that "Title:" exists.
+I assume that's not part of the song title.
+So manually count out second word in title to see "Lucky"

 # sixth clue
 ls ./movies/hanger_games # to see how the files are named